 3) A speeding ban.

 Speeding increases the risk your teen will be in a car accident.
 It also increases the risk of a serious or fatal car accident.
 Your teen may simply not have time for maneuvers to avoid a crash if they’re driving too fast.
 Speeding increases the likelihood of intersection and single vehicle accidents as well as other types of crashes.

 Although most parents don’t like to think their teens are involved in underage drinking, statistics suggest three-fourths of teens will at least try alcohol before they graduate from high school, and one in ten high school students drink and drive.
 One way to prevent drinking and driving is to encourage your teen to call you, a friend or a family member if they need a sober ride home.
 Make sure your teens know they won’t get in trouble by calling you if they have been drinking and need to get home safely.

 5) Seatbelt rules.

 Buckling up is one of the simplest and most effective ways to prevent serious injuries.
-In a car accident, a seat belt keeps your teen in the car and keeps them from being tossed from the vehicle.
+In a car accident, a seat belt keeps your teen in the car and keeps them from being tossed from the vehicle and suffering serious personal injury, or worse wrongful death.
 Make sure your teen understands they should buckle up every time they step in the car — even on short trips.